saa-ts-dacs/dacs/part_I/chapter_2/6_name_of_creators.md

 **2.6.3** The source for the name of the creator is usually the name element in the devised title (2.3.4–2.3.17).
 Take the information from any reliable source, including the internal evidence of the materials being described, an external source such as a records schedule or communication with a donor.

-Commentary: When describing the records of a person or family for which there are several creators, the devised title may contain all of the creators’ names.
+Commentary: When describing the records of a person or family for which there are several creators, the devised title may contain all of the creators' names.
 However, it is much more likely that the repository will choose to include in the title only the name of the person or family around which the collection is formed.
 Names of other creators can appear in other parts of the description (e.g., the Administrative/Biographical History Element, 2.7) and be recorded as access points.
 When devising a title for the records of a corporate body, only one creator can be named in the title.
 Other creators can be mentioned in other parts of the description (e.g., the Administrative/Biographical History Element, 2.7) and recorded as access points.
 Rules for formulating the name segment of devised titles are found in rules 2.3.4–2.3.17.

 ## General Rules